harness/developer-hub/docs/continuous-delivery/cd-infrastructure/provisioning-overview.md

 To perform ad hoc provisioning in your Harness Deploy stage, you use provisioning steps as part of the stage **Execution** section.

-For example, in the following image, Harness Terraform Plan and Apply steps are used to provision the required AWS IAM resources, which are independent of the rolling deployment to the Kubernetes cluster itself.
+For example, in the following figure, Harness Terraform Plan and Apply steps are used to provision the required AWS IAM resources, which are independent of the rolling deployment to the Kubernetes cluster itself.

 <figure>